ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 # Use Virtual Servers to build highly available and scalable web app

-This tutorial walks you through the creation of a load balancer, two application servers running on Ubuntu with NGINX and **P**HP installed, one **M**ySQL database server, and durable file storage to store application files and backups.
+This tutorial walks you through the creation of a load balancer, two application servers running on Ubuntu with NGINX and PHP installed, one MySQL database server, and durable file storage to store application files and backups.

 ## Objectives
+{: #objectives}

 - Provision one server for the database
 - Install and configure MySQL